1. Motherlove Nipple Cream Certified Organic Salve

 For those of you who don’t know, lanolin is a product made from sheep and is commonly known as sheep’s wax.
 It is proven to work great for treating damaged skin and works great as a topical nipple treatment and helps heal sore cracked nipples.
 All in all, lanolin-based ointments have been scientifically proven to work very well to treat skin damage and Lansinoh makes some of the best lanolin-based nipple creams.

 There are some preventative measures such as teaching your baby how to latch on properly, getting your baby to cram more breasts into his or her mouth, correcting the position of your baby’s tongue, trying different breastfeeding positions, padding your nipples, and breaking the suction before taking your baby off of your breasts.
 If you already have sore nipples, you can try to numb your nipples, moisturize them when not in use and apply the best nipple cream to them.
 Please see below for some more tips on picking a nipple cream for your needs.

-Ingredients: Make sure you use nipple cream that has baby-safe ingredients.
-If definitely don’t want your baby being exposed to something he or she is allergic to.
+Make sure you use nipple cream that has baby-safe ingredients.
+If definitely don’t want your baby to be exposed to something he or she is allergic to.
 Also, if the nipple cream contains alcohol, it could dry out your skin and make your nipples hurt even more, so avoid alcohol at all costs.
 Also, be on the lookout for chemicals that could irritate your skin, and avoid any creams that contain petroleum.
 Finally, we would avoid any creams with anesthetic agents as numbing your nipples is generally not a good idea.
 It is better to just use a bag of ice rather than chemicals to numb them if you really feel the need.